hardisgroupcom/sfdx-hardis/README.md

 - Install Node.js ([recommended version](https://nodejs.org/en/))
 - Install typescript by running `npm install typescript --global`
 - Install yarn by running `npm install yarn --global`
-- Install Salesforce DX by running `npm install sfdx-cli --global` command line
+- Install Salesforce DX by running `npm install @salesforce/cli --global` command line
 - Fork this repo and clone it (or just clone if you are an internal contributor)
 - At the root of the repository:
   - Run `yarn` to install dependencies